templatesell/polite/readme.txt

 * Custom pagination for numeric is made.

 == Changelog ==
+= 1.1.1 - May 18 2020 =
+* Fixed Header Image issues
+* Added tested up to in style.css

 = 1.1.0 - May 07 2020 =
 * Fixed Link click on mobile
 * Added Color for the links